randomtruffles/Dominion_League/faq.md

 #### How do I announce my matches so others can spectate me?

 Fill out the [League calendar form](/calendar/form), and the match will be automatically announced on Discord an hour before it begins.
-The link to the form is also pinned in the #matches channel.
+A link to the form is also pinned in your division channel.
 You can also access the form on the [matches](/matches) page.

 #### What is a Town Hall on Discord?